TikuGaelle/wakamann-js-projects/README.md

-# wakamann-js-projects
+# wakamann-projects
-A repo  for JS tutorials and projects
+A repo  for frontend tutorials and projects